Return to Co-Op page

 Please complete the necessary procedures provided for exiting staff by the employer.
 Remember that the connections you have made during your co-op experience may be references for you in the future.
 Please note that choosing to terminate prematurely or leave a co-op without speaking to the co-op coordinator is not accepted.
 Please see important policies for more information.

 - Students are expected to complete co-op assignments according to the requirements established by the Co-op Program and stipulated in the employer’s offer letter and job duties/responsibilities.

-- Choosing to terminate prematurely or leave a co-op is not acceptable.
+- Choosing to terminate prematurely or leave a co-op without meeting with the co-op coordinator before hand is not acceptable.
 Consequences for doing so include: